yetessam/orange-heart-image-addressing/docs/design_doc.md

 **Project Name:** Orange Heart Image Addressing

 **Purpose:** Themewise, I’m using an orange heart to explore and present different forms of addressing (physical and digital).
-As a proof of concept, I want to easily use and incorporate various Web 3 technologies into this exercise.
+My goals are to investigate, learn and play with various Dweb technologies.

-**Target Audience:** Art enthusiasts, information architects, people interested in web technologies.
+**Target Audience:** Art enthusiasts, developers, information architects, people interested in web technologies.

 ## Description